157: PROUD TO BE A CRAZY HORSE STORYTELLER

 When our alarm rang at 6:30am on Sunday October 10, 2021, my photographer hopped out of bed and immediately went to the window to see if the sky was clear.
 But the sun wasn’t scheduled to rise for another half-hour, which meant Tom had to wait a bit to see if our wish for a cloudless sky had come true.
 In the meantime, my camera guy and his wife got ready, packed up their belongings and absorbed the ambience of the Mountain View Lodge and Cabins near Hill City, South Dakota.
 At one point, I heard my companions say to each other how impressed they were with our room.
 The lodge was only ten miles from Mount Rushmore and 15 miles to Crazy Horse Memorial; our room was reasonably priced; we had all the amenities of a house; and the manager and his wife were extremely helpful and friendly.
 I was glad the Mountain View Lodge worked out as well; primarily because we’ll need a good place to stay in the future when we return to see the Evening Lighting Ceremony at the memorial.

 It was roughly 8:20am when Tom carried me to the Jeep for our 15-minute ride to Mount Rushmore.
-From an opening in the camera case, I caught a glimpse of the sky and I was stunned to see there were only a few wispy clouds above the mountain tops near Hill City; and by the time we got to Keystone, the clouds were gone altogether.
+From an opening in the camera case, I caught a glimpse of the sky, and I was stunned to see there were only a few wispy clouds above the mountain tops near Hill City; and by the time we got to Keystone, the clouds were gone altogether.
 I was completely shocked to see a cloudless bright blue sky; as a matter fact, there were no clouds as far as my resin eyes could see.
 My photographer’s dream had come true!
 Was it divine intervention from the Presidential spirits?
 I’d like to think so; however, it was more likely the pressure center that followed the previous day’s storms that had driven the clouds away.

 Once my photographer’s wife had driven the Jeep about two miles past “downtown” Keystone, we were afforded our first breathtaking glimpse of Mount Rushmore along SD-244.
 The view was so amazing, in fact, Tom asked her to stop along the road so he could capture his first images of the memorial.
 And before that Sunday morning was over, he had taken about 175 more photos of Mount Rushmore as well.
 I laughed to myself because I knew he wasn’t about to let the clear blue sky go to waste.
 As a matter of fact, it seemed as though Tom captured every angle of the mountain without climbing up inside Lincoln’s left nostril.
 Please sit back and enjoy the photos my photographer had taken of Gutzon Borglum’s majestic colossal sculpture that he dubbed “The Shrine of Democracy”.
 There are a few photos with me in it; along with some images that focused solely on the monument itself.
 It was a day that my photographer, his wife, and I will never forget!